Cheshire East Council wants to help workplaces and their

 cause of health inequalities.
 Cheshire East Council has developed a

 smoke free workplace policy to protect staff from the unnecessary

 exposure to smoke at work.
 All the offices and council vehicles are

-smoke free.
-Staff who must visit customers in their own homes can
+vehicles.
+Staff who must visit customers in their own homes can be

-be protected from the harmful effects of tobacco by requesting a
+protected from the harmful effects of tobacco by requesting a smoke

-smoke free room while they are doing a home visit.
-More information
+free room while they are doing a home visit.
+More information can

 Stop smoking service

 If you would like to give up smoking and wish to have some